'Dolus eventualis' in spotlight again as South Africa court considers Pistorius' fate

 But whether he will be heading back to jail for a long spell or enjoying the relative comfort of house arrest will depend on how the Supreme Court of Appeal interprets the legal principle known by the Latin words "dolus eventualis".

 It refers to whether a person foresees the possibility that his or her action will cause death but carries on regardless.
-It was the crucial element in High Court Judge Thokozile Masipa's decision in the orginal trial to convict Pistorius of culpable homicide instead of the more serious offence of murder.
+It was the crucial element in High Court Judge Thokozile Masipa's decision in the original trial to convict Pistorius of culpable homicide instead of the more serious offense of murder.

 The previously arcane phrase - which means "eventual fraud" - became ubiquitous during the seven-month trial, from conversations to news columns.
 When the state opened its appeal on Tuesday seeking to change the conviction to murder, one media commentator even called it "Dolus Eventualis Day".